codefriar/ApexKit/docs/MockedMethod.md

 ### `public MockedMethod returning(Object returnValue)`

 Sets this MockedMethod's return value.
-This is the value that will be returned by this mocked method when the stub calls a method that has an identical name, signature and input paramter list.
+This is the value that will be returned by this mocked method when the stub calls a method that has an identical name, signature and input parameter list.

 #### Parameters